Alibek0109/tk_mini_search_engine/README.md

-- This is mini search engine programm, which interact with google and yandex.
+- This is mini search engine programm, which interacts with google and yandex.
 - This is project just to learn python and python module tkinter